eayari21/SpectrumPY-Flight/packaging/README.md

 The `packaging/idex_quicklook.spec` definition collects the documentation, Qt/Matplotlib assets, and scientific dependencies that are dynamically imported at runtime.
-The same spec works across macOS, Windows, and Linux, so you only need to maintain one configuration.
+The same spec works across macOS, Windows, and Linux, so you only need to maintain one configuration.【F:packaging/idex_quicklook.spec†L1-L89】

 ## Platform notes